slobo10/React-Native-Mario-Bros/README.md

 ## Installation

-You need node.js to be installed on your computer to run this app.
+Note: You need Node.js to be installed on your computer to run this app.
+To install Node.js, just click [here](https://nodejs.org/en).

 Once you cloned the repository, Use the command line to navigate to the repository location.
-Then run
+Then type in the command line

 ```bash
 npm install